-So you’re now in the middle of nowhere Tennessee, living on a mountain, with a front porch on your house that faces the mountains.
+So you’re now in the middle of nowhere, Tennessee, living on a mountain, with a front porch on your house that faces the mountains.
 It’s very serene and peaceful.
-In Minneapolis you have lived for 30 years in a loud urban setting in a house set next to the interstate.
+In Minneapolis, you have lived for thirty years in a loud, urban setting in a house set next to the interstate.
 What has the adjustment been like?

 I can give you one funny effect.
-I can hear my wife breathing now [haha!], which can be good. [of course] It can be bad, because I am used to having just a nice hum of the freeway all night long kind of white sound and here there is no white sound at all.
+I can hear my wife breathing now, which can be good.
+It can be bad, because I am used to having just a nice hum of the freeway all night long as a kind of white sound, but here there is no white sound at all.
 So every little move in the bed and every breath I am alert to.
 So we will see how that shakes out.